mcuntz/pyjams/README.rst

          - Extract information from netCDF file
        * - ncinfo
          - Same as `infonetcdf`
+       * - ncio
+         - netCDF4 functions to copy a netcdf file while doing some transformations on variables and dimensions
        * - ncread
          - Same as `readnetcdf`
        * - readnetcdf